 Moriah serves as Program Manager for the Augustine Collective at the Veritas Forum.
 Prior to joining Veritas, she was assistant editor at First Things, a journal of religion and public life in New York City.
 She holds a BA in English from Baylor University and an MAR in Religion and Literature from Yale Divinity School.
 Moriah currently lives in New Haven, Connecticut, where in her free time she enjoys kayaking in Connecticut’s many waterways.

-University Engagement Director and Director of Student Development, The Veritas Forum
+Director of Community Formation, The Veritas Forum

-University Engagement Director and Director of Student Development, The Veritas Forum
+Director of Community Formation, The Veritas Forum

 Teal is University Engagement Director and Director of Student Development, Forums, for The Veritas Forum, jumping into Forum planning and student engagement with great excitement.
 After earning her BA in English at the University of Mary Washington, Teal earned her MA in Religion from Gordon-Conwell Theological Seminary.
 Teal spent a rewarding five years as a Ministry Fellow at Harvard University with Christian Union before joining the team.
 She lives with her husband Jeff north of Boston where they are always on the hunt for delicious coffee and new running routes.